Ahmed-Mohamed96/BioKG-Mason/README.md

 Behavior:

-- At startup, `BioKG-Agents` read this file and loads these labels/types.
+- At startup, `BioKG-Mason` read this file and loads these labels/types.
 - Loaded labels/types are favored (but not forced) when assigning labels and relationship types to extracted triplets.
 This keeps the schema consistent while allowing some flexibility per run, without modifying `schema.json` on disk.

 ---